Skip to main content

 Sorrel Drink

-Refreshing drink made from hibiscus flowers, ginger, and spices.
-Deep red color, served especially at Christmas.
+A deep-red drink steeped from hibiscus flowers, ginger and spices.
+Most common at Christmas.

 juiceCold